 Some colleges require you to fill out an additional form to access aid–the CSS Profile.
 This form is often required by private colleges and public universities with large endowments.
 They want to dig further into your financial situation to ascertain where to disburse their funds as accurately as possible.

-There are assets and liabilities that are considered assessable for the FAFSA (meaning they count in the financial aid calculation), and there are those that are not counted.
+Some assets and liabilities are considered assessable for the FAFSA (meaning they count against you in the financial aid calculation), and a few are not counted.

 For example, equity in your primary home is not counted, while investment property is.
-Non-qualified money in the bank account and brokerage account is counted, while retirement assets are not.
+Non-qualified money in the bank and brokerage accounts is counted, while retirement assets are not.

-Money inside a cash value life insurance and annuities are not counted.
-The Picasso on your wall and the Ferrari in your garage are not counted (personal effects), but your business is counted if it has 100 or more employees.
+Life insurance and annuities are not counted on the FAFSA.
+The Picasso on your wall and the Ferrari in your garage are not counted (personal effects), but your business is counted no matter what.

 Here’s a more detailed rundown of what’s counted and what’s not: